LydiaAlem/ChessBoard/README.txt

 - javac Game.java
 - java Game

+Assumptions
+- We are assuming that the classes given like Piece and Pawn to work accurately when implemented into our code.

 Contributions:
 - Lydia and I split some methods, but a majority was completed together.